Become the Beast: Exploring Human-Quadruped Locomotion for Exergames: Related Work

 Exergames, or "exercise video games," are games that require players to use their bodies to play, turning physical movement into engaging workouts.
 Exergaming has become an increasingly popular field that involves using immersive technologies to motivate physical activity, such as strength training, balance, aerobic exercise, and flexibility.
 Multiple studies \cite{bianchi_engage_2007, bianchi_engagement_2013} have also tried to understand the relationship between body movement and player engagement.

-Based on results of 29 studies, \citet{Davis_exergamereview_2024} found that exergames can elicit moderate to vigorous exercise intensity comparable to traditional workouts while significantly lowering the user's perceived exertion and enhancing enjoyment.
+Based on results from 29 studies, \citet{Davis_exergamereview_2024} found that exergames can elicit moderate to vigorous exercise intensity comparable to traditional workouts while significantly lowering the user's perceived exertion and enhancing enjoyment.
 Consequently, they conclude that exergaming is a viable, engaging substitute for traditional exercise that may improve adherence among sedentary individuals.
-While recent work by \citet{sebastian_leg_2023} highlights the physiological importance of lower-body engagement, current locomotion paradigms, such as Walking-in-Place (WIP) \cite{usoh_walking_1999}, remain predominantly bipedal.
+While recent work by \citet{sebastian_leg_2023} highlights the physiological importance of lower-body engagement, current locomotion paradigms, such as Walking-in-Place (WiP) \cite{usoh_walking_1999}, remain predominantly bipedal.
 Consequently, non-upright modalities like supine movement are underexplored, representing a significant gap in gamifying core intensive exercise.

 Nintendo's Wii Sports \cite{nintendo_wiisports_2006} and Wii Fit \cite{nintendo_wiifit_2007} are widely recognized as the pioneering works that popularized the exergame genre.
 By introducing intuitive motion controls and the Wii Balance Board, they democratized "exertion interfaces" \cite{mueller_exertion_2003}, proving that gamified physical activity could be accessible, commercially viable, and effective at shifting gaming away from purely sedentary paradigms.
 Research into non-standing exergames highlights how physical posture significantly influences player experience and exertion.
 For instance, \citet{gerling2014effects} explored the differences between sitting and standing play, providing a foundation for floor-based exergames and supine interaction models that cater to diverse physical abilities.

-In the following subsections, we explore motion-driven locomotion techniques across multiple domains (MR, VR, non-VR, etc.) of HCI that are related to our approach.
-We focus on relevant techniques that employ less conventional body postures and input devices.